Blakefield Road, Spacious 6 bedrooms NOW RESERVED 1ST JULY 2021 12 MONTHS All Bills Included

 Open plan kitchen

-There are 2 large fridge/freezers, 2 ovens and 5 burner gas hob.
+There are 2 large fridge/freezers, 2 new ovens and 5 burner gas hob.
 A microwave with grill is included.
 The double doors lead out onto the patio and garden.

 Sitting room/Dining room

 The sitting room area has a large new flat screen on the wall with a HDMI for watching films and playing games on your X Box.
 There is a separate WC downstairs useful for guests.
 New large velvet sofa to seat 6.
 The dining area has a table with chairs for sociable meals.